inrupt/solid-client-authn-js/packages/browser/README.md

 ## Required polyfills

-Our JavaScript Client Libraries use relatively modern JavaScript features that will work in all commonly-used browsers, except Internet Explorer.
-However, one of the library we currently use expects some Node.js modules to be present, which must be polyfilled by the bundler.
-Here is a list of the modules to polyfill:
+Our JavaScript Client Libraries use relatively modern JavaScript features that will work in all commonly used browsers, except Internet Explorer.
+However, one of the libraries we currently use expects some Node.js modules to be present, which must be polyfilled by the bundler.
+Here is the list of modules that need to be polyfilled:
 - `crypto`
 - `stream`
 - `util`
 - `buffer`

-Prior version 5, Webpack polyfilled these by default, but that is no longer the case.
+Prior to Webpack version 5 these modules were polyfilled by default, but that is no longer the case.
-See [our webpack configuration](./webpack.common.js) for packages that can provide the necessary polyfills.
+See [our Webpack configuration](./webpack.common.js) for packages that can provide the necessary polyfills.

 ## Underlying libraries